Mexican Burger

 Quick Bite

 A Mexican burger usually refers to a hamburger topped with green chile, a regional favorite made with roasted green chiles, tomatoes, onions, and spices.
-It’s not a traditional Mexican dish, but rather a Colorado / New Mexico–style comfort food that blends American burgers with Southwestern flavors.
+It is not a traditional Mexican dish, but rather a Colorado and New Mexico-style comfort food that blends American burgers with Southwestern flavors.

 History